What Ski Boot Size Do You Need?

 Ski boots use Mondopoint

-Ski boots are normally sized using Mondopoint.
+Ski boots are usually sized using Mondopoint.

+Mondopoint is based on the length of the foot in centimetres or millimetres.
 So a ski boot labelled 26.5 is generally designed around a foot roughly 26.5 cm long.

 That sounds simple.